Manwath: Transport

 There is a railway station named Manwath Road railway station, which is 7 km from the city.
 The national highway 61 also runs from the city.
 It is about 37 km from Parbhani.
 There is also a bus stand in the city.

+Also go away Bypass in the city its also known as Ring Road.

 Indian tours and travels booking office near bus stop Manwath.